Dokkedal/dcm2reg/docs/source/our_use_case.rst

 A similarly resource-diminishing approach would be very desirable for the registration task, which requires even more compute.
-However, in this task, it is more difficult to evaluate solutions without simply running the entirety of the script, i.e. the only feasible route by which to see the effects of a given solution is to implement it and consider the results afterward.
+However, in this task, it is more difficult to evaluate solutions without simply running the entirety of the script, i.e. the only feasible route by which to see the effects of a given solution is to implement it and consider the results afterwards.

 ..
     * Noise limiting use of thresholding